 The Remhoogte Pass (Brake Heights Pass) is one of three back to back passes on the R60 between Swellendam and Ashton.
 The other two are the Bakoondhoogte and Leeuriviershoogte Passes.
 This is the biggest of the three in terms of altitude gained and when summiting from the eastern approach, it provides exceptional views over the valley around Ashton with the vista of a semi circle of mountains to the right and ahead.

 This pass is located close to the western side of Swellendam on the tarred R60.
-The pass should be viewed in conjunction with its sister pass Bakoondhoogte which starts where this one ends, making it, to all intents and purposes, one long pass.
+It should be viewed in conjunction with its sister pass Bakoondhoogte which starts where this one ends, making it, to all intents and purposes, one long pass.
 The scenery is exceptional as the road runs along the foothills of the Langeberg Mountains.
 The Leeurivier (Lions River) has cut a deep gorge through the mountains and the eastern hills of this gorge are named Leeuriviershoogte (Lions River Heights), after which the pass is named.